dhorbunov-playq/tc_unity_script/README.md

 #### TC Commands ####

 * `[TC Unity Script - Fatal Error]` - something went wrong, for example, `-buildStepsData` json has mistakes. `TC Unity Script` will close `Unity` and current `TC Step Script` should skip all another Unity-related `TC` steps;
-* `[TC Unity Script - Step Completed]` - current step was completed successfully. `TC Unity Script` run next step if it exist, or close `Unity`, if next step not exist. `TC Step Script` should close current step as `Successfull` and start the next one;
+* `[TC Unity Script - Step Completed]` - current step was completed successfully. `TC Unity Script` runs next step if it exists, or close `Unity`, if next step not exist. `TC Step Script` should close the current step as `Successful` and start the next one;
-* `[TC Unity Script - Step Failed]` - current step was failed, for example build failed, becouse code has compile errors. `TC Unity Script` run next step if it exist, or close `Unity`, if next step not exist. `TC Step Script` should close current step as `Failed` and start next one;
+* `[TC Unity Script - Step Failed]` - current step was failed, for example, build failed, because the code has compile errors. `TC Unity Script` runs next step if it exists, or close `Unity`, if next step not exist. `TC Step Script` should close the current step as `Failed` and start next one;

 ### Step 4: Finishing ###

-After all steps exequting `TC Unity Script` will close `Unity`.
-You can write additional `TC Step Script`, for example to take `Unity` licanse back and send `Slack` notifications.
+After all steps executing `TC Unity Script` will close `Unity`.
+You can write additional `TC Step Script`, for example, to take `Unity` license back and send `Slack` notifications.

 Test Steps